Recoskie/Fl64/README.md

     5. Method **Fract.toString()**:
         > Returns an string of the fraction as a proper fraction.
     6. Method **Fract.toString( op )**:
-        > Returns an string of the fraction as script code mixed with comparison or logic/arithmetic, or math operator. <br />
+        > Returns an string of the fraction as script code combined with any operator such as comparison, or logic/arithmetic, or math operator. <br />
-        Main use is self building code that then can be compiled using **eval()** to evaluate the code.
+        Main use is self building code that then can be compiled using **eval()**.
         ```javascript
         var x = 1;